davidvonthenen/genai-agent-workshop/STEP2_KNOWLEDGE_BASE.md

    ![Create a Knowledge Base](./images/step2-create-new.png)

 2. (Optionally) If you have played around with the GenAI Platform, you may not see the screen above.
 It may look like this below.
-In this case, select the **Knowledge base** tab.
+In this case, click the **Knowledge base** tab, then select `Create Knowledge base`.

    ![Create a Knowledge Base](./images/step2-create-existing.png)